LeenuJain/Design_Patterns_in_Software_Development/README.md

 By using design patterns, you can write better code, faster.

 ## 🔹What are Design Patterns?
-Design patterns are proven solutions to recurring problems in software design.
+Design patterns are **proven solutions to recurring problems in software design**.
 Think of them as templates you can adapt to solve specific issues.
 A design pattern is a description or template for how to solve a problem that can be used in many different situations.
 Unlike algorithms or data structures, design patterns aren't specific pieces of code.
 They are more like general guidelines for structuring your code.
 These patterns show how to arrange classes and objects to solve a design problem.